jr3cermak/particle/libraries/wolfssl/PORTING.md

 This port is based on release version 3.11.0

+# 2017-07-28

+## Release 0.0.1

+More documentation coming...

+Finally figured out how libraries work in the Particle ecosystem.
+Once you upload it, the cloud magically knits your project together with the library as stated in library.properties.

+To make your own customizations to the library, you need to use Particle CLI to download a copy, make your modifications and upload a private copy that you will compile against.

 # 2017-07-18

 In the Particle framework, when you try to combine wolfssl and wolfmqtt, we